 MD, Albany Medical College, 2013

 Internal Medicine Residency, University of Maryland, 2013-2015

-Fellowship, Gastroenterology and Hepatology, University of Maryland, Planned for 2015
+Fellowship, Gastroenterology and Hepatology, University of Maryland, 2015 - present

 Fariha earned her Medical Degree with a Distinction in Bioethics at Albany Medical College in Albany, NY where she was awarded the Albert M. Yunich Prize, for excellence in Gastroenterology.
 She joined our residency program in July 2013 as an intern and will be completing her Internal Medicine training in June 2015.
 At that point, she will transition to her fellowship in Gastroenterology and Hepatology.
 Her prior research has examined procedural cost-effectiveness of minimally invasive endovascular revascularization versus surgical bypass revascularization using an amortized cost per day of patency model for patients with femoral-popliteal (FP) occlusive disease.
 She has also studied the diagnostic sufficiency of 22-gauge (G) Fine Needle Aspiration (FNA) and 22G biopsy needles (FNB) for Endoscopic Ultrasound (EUS)-guided sampling of solid pancreatic masses and abnormal-appearing lymph nodes.
 Her research interests include clinical research and healthcare resource utilization in gastroenterology, and outcomes research in Advanced Endoscopy.